RahulAggarwal1016/HTN-2021-Backend-Challenge/readme.md

 ### Controllers.js

 Contains each route-specific controller.
-The logic for each route was put into a seperate file in order to enhance code readibility and organization.
+The logic for each route was put into a seperate file in order to enhance code organization and readibility.

 ## Future Improvements

 Given that this is a development version of the API, there are specific aspects I would change and improve upon when moving to production.

 1. Add data schema validation via a package like `Joi`
-2. Modify cors so that only verified and trusted url's can access the API ( or implement some sort of authentication system)
+2. Modify cors so that only verified and trusted url's can access the API
 3. Create more helper functions to reduce repetition of code

 ### Code Optimization

 One of the best ways to optimize the performance an API is to reduce the number of database queries made upon each request.

 In light of this, I would like to acknowledge that the way I structured my tables and database may not have been the most performant.
-Having two tables to represent a user meant that I had to make twice as many database calls per request (to grab both the skills and non-skills information for a user).
+Having two tables to represent a user meant that I had to make twice as many database calls per request (to grab both the skills and non-skills information).
 This caused some of the route logic to be unnecssiarly complex and complicated (i.e the user update route).

-This efficiency of this API could also be increased by for example, excluding the query of each 1000+ user's skills when hitting the `GET localhost:5000/users/` route.
-Instead if somebody wanted to find out more information regarding a specific user's skills they could hit the `GET localhost:5000/users/:id` route.
+This efficiency of this API could also be improved by for example, excluding the query of each 1000+ user's skills when hitting the `GET localhost:5000/users/` route.
+Instead, if somebody wanted to find out more information regarding a specific user's skills they could hit the `GET localhost:5000/users/:id` route.

 __Phew, this was a long README.
 If you read all the way to the end thank you very very much, it means a lot to me considering the time and effort I spent on this challenge submission.
-I had a ton of fun making this API and learned a ton along the way.__
+I had a ton of fun making this API and learned a lot along the way.__